Anarchism in Canada: 21st century

+By the turn of the 21st century, the anarchist movement had begun to grow, with anarchist bookshops, cooperatives and social centres spreading throughout the country, while regularly anarchist bookfairs were held.
 The Media Collective was a social group based in Toronto between 1994 and 1996 whose events included guerrilla performances and free vegan meals from Food Not Bombs.
 One of its splinter groups, TAO Communications ("The Anarchy Organization"), opposed transnational neoliberalism and Silicon Valley views of capitalism by providing unionized communications service: both communication logistics during actions and reports on police.
+Anarchists played a role in the Canadian anti-globalization movement, disrupting the APEC Canada 1997 summit and the 3rd Summit of the Americas in 2001.
+Anarchist solidarity with the indigenous rights movement also led to the development of an "anarcho-indigenism", notably by the Mohawk activist Taiaiake Alfred, who sought to refine anarchist practice for the indigenous context.